Thomas Balch Library: History

 The library was incorporated in 1918.
 The architect for the library was Waddy Butler Wood.
 In 1922, the Thomas Balch Library was constructed in Leesburg, Virginia as a memorial to historian Thomas Balch, a Leesburg native.
 Thomas Willing Balch (1866-1927) and Edwin Swift Balch (1856-1927), sons of Thomas Balch, originally endowed the subscription library.
 The Library is part of the Leesburg Historic District.

 The Thomas Balch Library operated for fifty years under a private Board of Trustees.
 The library was staffed by volunteers and part-time employees.
 In 1960 the library dropped its subscription and became a free, though segregated, public library.
 It was desegregated in 1965.
 In 1973, the Loudoun County Public Library system was established.
 The Thomas Balch Library joined as a full service public library branch in 1974, alongside the Purcellville, Purcellville Bookmobile and Sterling libraries.

 In 1994, ownership of the Thomas Balch Library was transferred from the Loudoun County Public Library system to the Town of Leesburg.
 Under the Town of Leesburg, the library began operating as a history and genealogy library.
 The Martin L. Cook photograph collection was acquired by the library in 2008.
 Cook was commissioned after training at the Tuskegee Army Flying School and went on to serve in the U.S. Navy in the Department of Defense as an aeronautical engineer.

 In 2003 a Palladio Award in the category "Traditional Buildings" was given to Bowie Gridley Architects for a "sympathetic" addition to the Library building.
 The addition doubled the size of the 1922 building.

 In 2013, the state legislature passed a special bill enabling the Library to receive a gift of $618,000 left to it by Virginia L. Bowie, a Leesburg resident and longtime library volunteer.
 The Library also holds an annual fundraising event at various local historic sites.

 Services

 The Thomas Balch Library offers patrons many services.
-Reference services include general collection research, and also manuscripts, archives, and rare book research.
+Research and reference services include general collection research, databases and electronic resources, the Loudoun County cemetery database, research guides and book indices, and digital exhibits.
+The special collections include archives, manuscripts, cemetery records, census records, deeds and wills, genealogies and family histories, historic house files, maps, microforms, military collections, newspapers, oral histories, rare books, tax rolls, vertical files, visual collections, and vital records.

-Internet access is available on specified computer terminals.
-Interlibrary loan services are also available to patrons, with a small fee.
+Internet access is available for up to an hour on specified computer terminals.
+Interlibrary loan services are also available to patrons for a small fee.

-Reproduction services are also offered.
-These services are either self-serve or employee-assisted when special handling is required for specific materials.
+Reproduction services are also offered for a fee.
+Copies can be made in black-and-white from a copy machine, printer, or microfilm printer.
+These services are either self-serve or, when special handling is required for specific materials, employee-assisted.
 Reproduction services include both written information and photographs.